-- F. Create an exposure set and report hurricane loss costs results for strong owners frame buildings (Notional Set 6) for each of the points in Location Grid B as described in the file "NotionalInput21.xlsx." - G. Provide a color-coded contour map of the hurricane loss costs.
-Provide a scatter plot of the hurricane loss costs (y-axis) against distance to closest coast (x-axis). - H. Describe how Law and Ordinance is included in the hurricane loss costs. - I. If additional assumptions are necessary to complete this form, provide the rationale for the assumptions as well as a detailed description of how they are included.
+- F. Create an exposure set and report hurricane loss costs results for strong owners frame buildings (Notional Set 5) for each of the points in Location Grid B as described in the file "NotionalInput23.xlsx." - G. Provide a color-coded contour map of the hurricane loss costs. - H. Provide a scatter plot of the hurricane loss costs (y-axis) against distance to closest coast (x-axis). - I. Describe how Law and Ordinance is included in the hurricane loss costs. - J. List assumptions necessary to complete Form A-6.
+Provide the rationale for assumptions and a detailed description of how the assumptions are implemented. - K. If not considered as Trade Secret, provide this form in Excel format and in a submission appendix.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.